hunainhyder/next-auth-jose-zod/README.md

 Next.js 13 Authentication system using JSON Web Tokens

 > Libraries used
-- Zod
+- Zod - For Validation Schema
-- Jose
+- Jose - For generating and verifying JWT tokens
-- Bcryptjs
+- Bcryptjs - For hashing passwords

 > How to run